-Fire insurance requirements dictate when fire trucks need to be replaced.
+Volunteer fire departments must follow certain replacement schedules for their fire trucks to meet Canadian certification requirements.
 To meet those requirements, the CRD has a long-term replacement plan for its fire trucks.
 This plan aims to keep the tax impacts management for each fire truck replacement by coordinating a bulk purchasing agreement with standard yet customizable trucks, by adjusting the purchasing model to ten-year financing and by using a consistent approach with public assent processes.
-Changing how we purchase fire trucks by moving to 10-year debt financing rather than 5-year financing requires resident’s permission, so there will be a public assent process, an alternative approval process or referendum, for each truck replacement to gain permission to use 10-year debt financing.
+Using 10-year debt financing rather than 5-year financing requires resident’s permission, so there will be a public assent process, an alternative approval process or referendum, for each truck replacement to gain permission to use 10-year debt financing.

-The following VFDs will see truck replacements over the next five years.
+The following VFDs will see truck replacements in the next few years.

 The Cariboo Regional District currently administers 14 volunteer fire departments throughout the region.
 All volunteer fire departments operated by the Cariboo Regional District are recognized for insurance purposes by the Fire Underwriters Survey.
 To see if your property is in a current fire protection area, please reference our Maps section of the website.